Skip to content

 What is Daylight Saving Time?

-Daylight Saving Time (DST) is when we set clocks forward by one hour in spring (“spring forward”) and back by one hour in autumn (“fall back”).
-This helps us have more daylight in the evenings during warmer months.
-Not all countries use DST, and the start and end dates can change.
+Daylight Saving Time, often called DST, is when clocks are moved forward an hour in spring and back an hour in autumn.
+This change gives us more daylight in the evenings during warmer months, though not all countries observe it.

 Why Change This Setting?

 Windows 11 usually adjusts the clock for DST automatically.
-But sometimes you may want to turn this off or on, depending on your location or preference.
+However, you might want to turn this off or on sometimes, depending on where you are or your personal preference.

 How to Turn On or Off Daylight Saving Time Adjustment